sakra/FindMathematica/MANUAL.md

       [ SOURCES src1 [ src2... ] ])

-This function adds a custom target which builds documentation from previously authored Wolfram Language documentation notebooks (e.g., guide pages, symbol pages and tutorial pages).
+This function adds a custom target which builds documentation from previously authored Wolfram Language documentation notebooks (e.g., guide pages, symbol pages, and tutorial pages).

 The function requires the Wolfram Language packages `DocumentationBuild` and `Transmogrify` to be available on the Wolfram Language `$Path`.
 The documentation is generated by invoking Apache Ant build